spectrocloud/librarium/packages/docs/content/08-user-management.md

 The tenant admin can allow or restrict access of resources to users which can differ as per the scenario.
 A user can have complete access to a specific project but can be restricted access to other projects in which there is no involvement.
 An intermediate stage is also possible where read-only access can be provided in some projects.
 The <Tooltip trigger={<u>Roles</u>}>A <a href="/user-management/rbac#roles">Role</a> is a collection of permissions.</Tooltip> and <Tooltip trigger={<u>Permissions</u>}><a href="/introduction/concept-overviews#permission">Permissions</a> are associated with specific actions within the platform.</Tooltip> sections in the RBAC page provide more details on this.

 To add a user to a project, sign in as an admin and go to the `Users and Teams` section of the [Admin Dashboard](/getting-started#admindashboard).
 Click on the user that you want to enable access to.
-In the role-editor that opens to the side, click `Add Role` in the "PROJECT ROLES" section.
+In the role editor that opens to the side, click `Add Role` in the "PROJECT ROLES" section.
 Select the required project from the drop-down menu and enable the roles as needed.